 These are articles whose objective is to describe “the state of the art”, reflecting the progress in the diverse domains of health sciences and technologies.
 This type of publication must be directed especially towards health professionals and students.

 Along with the pedagogical nature, the aim is to alert the readers for the impact of this progress on health care service.
 BBR editorial staff will give preference to and promote the publication of revision articles that have been expressly requested, however, those submitted, but not requested, will be also evaluated.

 4. Case Studies

 The publication of case studies (of clinical or other nature), has both pedagogical objectives and the transmission of experiences.
 They must, consequently, be studied and discussed in an exemplary form, and the text must be organized with those objectives in mind.

-BBR accepts texts based on multiple humanistic aspects that are involved in health care service as well as those related to history, ethics, anthropology, sociology, law, etc., that are of relevance to health sciences and technologies.
+BBR accepts other texts based on multiple humanistic aspects that are involved in health care service as well as those related to history, ethics, anthropology, sociology, law, or even opinion letters and letters to the editor, that are of relevance to health sciences and technologies.

 (a) The instructions to be followed by authors for submission of papers to BBR, are listed below and are according to the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (available at URL: www.icmje.org).

 (b) All papers must be submitted in English and Portuguese.
 The manuscripts must be typed, double spaced and aligned at the left, with margins of 2.5 cm, font size 11, in font Times, Times New Roman, or Arial, and use Symbol for special characters.
 The lines are continuously numbered, as all pages.
 Each section should begin on a new page.

 (c) The general organization of the manuscript must respect the following sequence in both languages (English and Portuguese):